inancgumus/rahedo/README.md

 Tasks for local rails initialization and heroku deployment.

+# Yet another deployer? #

+This deployer is for whom would like to deploy without using a framework like Capistrano etc. But, through raw shell.
+I prefer sometimes both.

+Also, with this deployer you don't need to use Amazon servers as with most of the other deployers.
+You can deploy to any cdn and even also just refresh cdn files.

 # Install task #

 Use this task to init a Rails app after cloning from a git repo for the first time.
 It just makes things easy for you.